 At Peover Superior the children are encouraged to acquire a love of books from a range of different genres and literary heritage.
 Often books are used as the stimulus for lessons and to promote children’s imagination.
 We use a variety of different reading schemes, these include: Rigby Star, Oxford University Press Project X, Snapdragons, Phonics.
 All Stars and Traditional Tales, Ginn, Heinemann Story Worlds, Collins Big Cat, Engage Literacy, Blueberry Hill (Reading Recovery Books), Pearson and PM Stories.

-Recording and assessment of guided reading:
+Recording and assessment of reading:

 Reading Exemplification Materials